-APCC13 will bring plant conservation scientists and practitioners together from across Australia to discuss the latest scientific findings and how best to approach the key threats to plant conservation in Australia.
+With the overall theme ‘Seeds to Recovery’ presentations, workshops and field trips covered topics such as recovery of native plants and vegetation after fire, and native seed supply.
+APCC13 brought plant conservation scientists and practitioners together from across Australia to discuss the latest scientific findings and how best to approach the key threats to plant conservation in Australia.

 - 1.Seeds – Seeds are a fundamental part of many plants’ lifecycles, enabling them to disperse to new places, survive conditions which plants may not, and can increase the genetic diversity of the species compared with clonal reproduction.
 A better understanding of seeds helps both conservation and restoration through understanding recruitment dynamics and response to events such as fire.
 Knowledge of seeds can help optimise the seed supply chain for restoration, and hence improve restoration outcomes.
 Presentations in this theme will inform and inspire all those who work with seeds.

-Conservation and restoration are complex concepts requiring diverse but complementary approaches.
-Practitioners must apply this thinking to achieve both on-ground environmental outcomes and improved social benefits from restoration through genuine engagement with First Nations peoples, Landcare groups and other volunteers.
-This theme will explore the various engagement approaches used throughout Australia and why these can be critical to restoring native habitats and building ecosystem resilience for the long term conservation and restoration of Australia’s native plants.
+- 4. Engaging people with conservation / restoration – This theme will explore the various engagement approaches used throughout Australia and why these can be critical to restoring native habitats and building ecosystem resilience for the long term conservation and restoration of Australia’s native plants.

 - Workshop 1: Meeting ambitious restoration goals in the UN Decade on Ecosystem Restoration: national, state, regional and local scale – This workshop discussed how we scale up seed collection, production, storage and delivery.
 It also explored what have we learned from recent projects such as Greening Australia’s Project Phoenix and the ANPC’s Healthy Seeds project and raised next steps for coordination and action.